Yeah, the Elfrid Payton thing was initially a pretty big head-scratcher. It would have been pretty tough to explain that one.

 Regardless, Dario Saric was the clear option for the Sixers at 10 from a talent standpoint.
 In 2013-14, the 20-year-old was named the MVP of the Adriatic League after averaging 16.7 points, 9.7 rebounds and 3.2 assists and leading his team to a title.
 At this point in his young career, Saric is already a seasoned professional in Europe.
 Everything sounds good so far, right?

 Unfortunately, there's one big obstacle: This week, Saric signed a three-year contract with Turkish power Anadolu Efes, and he will have to at least play one season (and maybe two) in Istanbul.
 Yup, even after selecting Embiid, Hinkie decided to take another player that Philadelphia fans won't get to see for another season.

 It's clear that patience is literally a virtue for Sam Hinkie.
 In fact, it's the main one.
 Tonight, when he selected both injured Joel Embiid and the currently unavailable Saric, his major goal wasn't to field a terrible team next year.
-It's just that he doesn't mind if he fields a terrible team next year, and more specifically, he doesn't mind waiting an extra year if he feels that the Sixers will be a stronger organization if the payoff won't come right away.
+It's just that he doesn't mind if he fields a terrible team next year, and more specifically, he doesn't mind waiting an extra year if he feels that the Sixers will be a stronger organization.
 The Sixers even got a future first rounder for their trouble.